 Assemble your ingredients.
 If you are making both sets of bugs, I suggest making the strawberries first so the chocolate can harden while you make the tomato bugs.

-Heat chocolate chips in a microwave safe bowl for 1 minute.
+Heat the chocolate chips in a microwave-safe bowl for 1 minute.
 Stir.
-Heat an additional 30 – 45 seconds and stir until smooth.
-Spoon 1/3 of the chocolate into a frosting bag fitted with a #3 piping tip (you can also use a sandwich bag with the corner snipped off).
-Pipe 10 pairs of antennae onto a plate lined with wax paper.
-Place plate in the freezer for at least 5 minutes.
+Heat an additional 30 – 45 seconds, and stir until smooth.
+Spoon 1/3 of the chocolate into a frosting bag fitted with a #3 piping tip (you can also use a sandwich bag with a corner snipped off).
+Pipe 10 pairs of antennae onto a plate lined with waxed paper.
+Place the plate in the freezer for at least 5 minutes.

-Remove leaves from the strawberries and dip their tips into the melted chocolate remaining in the bowl.
+Remove the leaves from the strawberries, and dip their tips into the melted chocolate remaining in the bowl.
 Press 2 candy eyes into the chocolate on each strawberry.
-I recommend placing your strawberries directly onto the plate or platter you will be serving them on as they may stick once they harden.
+I recommend placing your strawberries directly onto the plate or platter you will be serving them on, as they may stick once they harden.

-Remove the antennae from the freezer and peel them off.
+Remove the antennae from the freezer, and peel them off.
 Press 1 pair into the chocolate, right above the eyes of each bug.
 You can use a little extra chocolate from your frosting bag if you need to.
-Place strawberry bugs in the fridge to firm the chocolate.
+Place the strawberry bugs in the fridge to firm the chocolate.

-Once chocolate has hardened, fill a small bowl with hot water.
-Dip a knife into the water, wipe it dry and use it to press the dots flat.
+Once the chocolate has hardened, fill a small bowl with hot water.
+Dip a knife into the water, wipe it dry, and use it to press the dots flat.
 Repeat until all the dots are flattened.

-Now let’s assemble the tomato bugs.
+Now let’s start on treat number two — assembling the tomato ladybugs.
 Start by slicing the tomatoes into quarters.
 If your tomatoes are slightly oblong like mine, make sure to slice them lengthwise.
 I find that a serrated knife (like a bread knife) gives the cleanest cut.

-Slice 1/3 off the end of your olives, make sure it’s the end with the big hole.
+Slice 1/3 off the ends of your olives — make sure it’s the end with the big hole.
 You can use those ends for something else.

 Place 2 tomato quarters and 1 olive together to form the wings and head of the ladybug.

 Mix some black food coloring into the cream cheese, and add water about 1/4 teaspoon at a time until the cream cheese is smooth and easy to mix.
-Spoon the cream cheese into a frosting bag fitted with a #3 tip (again you could use a sandwich bag with the corner snipped off).
+Spoon the cream cheese into a frosting bag fitted with a #3 tip (again, you could use a sandwich bag with a corner snipped off).
 Pipe spots onto each tomato segment.

-Share your sweet strawberry and savory tomato ladybugs with your Valentine.
+Now share your sweet strawberry and savory tomato ladybugs with your valentine.